hacklab-fi/itinfra/matrix/matrix-slack.md

 # Matrix<->Slack bridge

-## 2 Options
+## Mautrix-slack

-Now we have 2 options, there is the older Appservice-slack (mostly for bridging channels), and newer Mautrix-slack (puppeting bridge, channel bridging is coming), Mautrix-slack is recommended for new setups, Appservice-slack will be deprecated in the future.
+Mautrix-slack (puppeting bridge, channel bridging is coming), Mautrix-slack is recommended for new setups, Appservice-slack is deprecated.

 ## Mautrix-slack: